bratello/GoFarmTech/README.md

  - Sensor supports min/max value limits and events when the value reaches the limits
  - Built in multitask timer with various task execution strategies for building correct device logic
  - Device can be configured through the Web UI independenty from the server (Initial network setup, sensor limits, value examination frequency, etc)
- - Ready to use integration with [ioBroker](https://www.iobroker.net/) home automation system, which allows to controll and configure the device from the server: [ioBroker.gofarmtech](https://github.com/bratello/ioBroker.gofarmtech)
+ - Ready to use integration with [ioBroker](https://www.iobroker.net/) home automation system, which allows to controll and configure the device from the server: [ioBroker.gofarmtech](https://github.com/bratello/ioBroker.gofarmtech) adapter
  - Logging system for maintenance and diagnostics

 ## Dependencies and Requirements